Go Back: Home / Gas Laws / Combined Gas Law /

 Assume all givens have 3 significant figures.

-What is the pressure of the third gas in mmHg?
+What is the total pressure of the mixture in atmospheres (atm)?

 Answer with the correct number of significant figures - No Units: